 It may not be clear to those who commonly develop software using rules, but there are different types of rules.
-In this section, a system that implements several simple rules of the form $if1+2 \rightarrow 3$ is presented.
+In this section, a system that implements several simple rules of the form $if1 + 2 \rightarrow 3$ is presented.
 In the next section an extension that counts is presented.
 The simulations use fatiguing LIF neurons.
-There has been considerable interest in LIF neurons (e.g. [Tal and Schwartz, 1997]), though comparatively little work has made use of fatigue.
+There has been considerable interest in LIF neurons [?], though comparatively little work has made use of fatigue.
 The model we use is a relatively simple model of neurons, but to a large degree it is biologically plausible.